Jibbs

-Jovan Campbell (born November 13, 1990), better known by his stage name Jibbs, is an American rapper.
-He had one top ten single on the Billboard Hot 100, which was his debut single "Chain Hang Low".
+Jovan Camaran Campbell (born November 13, 1990), better known by his stage name Jibbs, is an American rapper.
+He is best known for his 2006 hit single "Chain Hang Low".
 Jibbs's only other song that charted on the Billboard Hot 100 was "King Kong" (featuring Chamillionaire).

 Biography

 Jibbs was born in St. Louis, Missouri.
-He began rapping at a young age in order to impress his older brother DJ Beatz who, at this time, gained notoriety thanks to his collaboration with rappers Nelly and Chingy.
+He began rapping at a young age in order to impress his older brother DJ Beatz who, at this time, gained notoriety thanks to his collaboration with high-profile St. Louis rappers such as Nelly and Chingy.

 Jibbs subsequently signed with Geffen Records and released his debut album Jibbs feat.
 Jibbs on October 24, 2006.
 His debut single from the album, "Chain Hang Low", became the most downloaded rap song in August 2006.

 In 2007, after filming the music video for "Smile", he took part in the Price of Fame tour with Bow Wow and Lloyd.

+In November 2008, Jibbs signed to Akon's Konvict Muzik and Dr. Dre's Aftermath Entertainment.

 In June 2012, Jibbs released a free album titled Back 2 The American Dream.